auth0/docs/articles/api/authentication/_login.md

 - If no `connection` is specified, it will redirect to [Auth0 Login Page](https://auth0.com/#/login_page) and show the Login Widget.
 - The `redirect_uri` value must be specified as a valid callback URL under your [Client's Settings](${manage_url}/#/clients/${account.clientId}/settings).
 - If `response_type=token`, after the user authenticates, it will redirect to your application `callback URL` passing the `access_token` and `id_token` in the address `location.hash`.
 This is used for Single Page Apps and also on Native Mobile SDKs.
-- Additional parameters can be sent that will be passthrough to the provider.
+- Additional parameters can be sent that will be passed to the provider.
-- The `state` parameter will be sent back should be used for XSRF and contextual information (like a return url).

 ### More Information

 - [SAML](/protocols/saml)
 - [Obtain a ClientId and Client Secret for Microsoft Azure Active Directory](/connections/enterprise/azure-active-directory)
 - [Using the State Parameter](/protocols/oauth2/oauth-state)